eugenehoe08/nextauth_tutorial/README.md

   - db.ts
     - Store prisma configuration file
   - utils.ts
-  - Common functions used in server components
+  - Common functions used in server components or api routes
 - schemas
   - To store zod schemas for validation